This article highlights the Point Dume State Beach and Reserve. Seriously, this spot in Malibu is one of the prettiest in Los Angeles County!

 Finally, we made it to the highest part of the reserve not without noticing my third error.
 There is free parking on the road above Dume Cove (the aptly named Cliffside Drive).

-Here are my, not so confusing (I hope), instructions to visit Point Dume State Beach and Reserve:
+Here are my detailed instructions (not so confusing, I hope) to access Point Dume State Beach and Reserve:

 - Once you exit Pacific Coast Highway, you are going to find yourself on Westward Beach Road.
 You can park for free on the street.
 Keep in mind this is a long road.
-To get closer to the path leading to the reserve, park at the end of the road (close to The Sunset restaurant) and walk to the end of the beach (it is easier to walk on the parking lot concrete).
+To get closer to the path leading to the reserve, park at the end of the road (close to The Sunset Restaurant) and walk to the end of the beach (towards the Point Dume Promontory).

 - If you want to minimize the walking, park at the public parking lot at the end of Westward Beach Road ($8 to $10 fee) and drive to the end of the parking lot (which is the same as the end of the beach).

 - There is also free parking on Cliffside Drive.
-This is actually the reserve’s parking and it is easier to get access thru here.
+This is actually the reserve’s parking and it is easier to get access through here since this street takes you to the top of the promontory.
 The only problem is that there are about 15 parking spots and they fill up fast.

 Have you been to Point Dume Beach or Reserve?